Alban-ren/Wiki-Nacre/README.md

 # Wiki noble pen shell
 ------------------------
-This wiki has been created as part of a research project investigating the impact of the protozoan parasite *Haplosporidium pinnae* on the transcriptome of noble pen shell populations (*Pinna nobilis* and *Pinna rudis*).
-The study is conducted under the supervision of Stéphane Coupé.
+This repository has been created as part of a research project investigating genomic and transcriptomic features related to the resistance of the Mediterranean fan mussel (*Pinna nobilis*) and its related species (*Pinna rudis*) to the protozoan parasite *Haplosporidium pinnae*.
+The study was conducted under the supervision of Dr. Stéphane Coupé at the Mediterranean Institute of Oceanography (MIO), EMBIO team.

-The main objective of this study is to identify differences in gene expression and variations in transcribed RNA in *P. nobilis* and *P. rudis* in response to infection by the protozoan parasite *Haplosporidium pinnae*, through transcriptomic comparison between healthy and infected individuals.
+The main goal of this work was to contribute to the bioinformatic analyses required for genome assembly, annotation, and functional gene characterization of *Pinna spp*., with a particular focus on immune-related genes and associated bacterial communities.

 *H. pinnae* is a parasitic protozoan that infects the Mediterranean endemic bivalve *Pinna nobilis* (and its closely related species *Pinna rudis*), commonly known as the noble pen shell (Linnaeus, 1758).
-This infection is responsible for mass mortality events (MMEs) in noble pen shell populations and facilitates the entry of other pathogenic organisms, contributing to a multifactorial disease (Coupé et al., 2022).
+This infection is responsible for mass mortality events (MMEs) in noble pen shell populations and facilitates the entry of other pathogenic organisms, contributing to a multifactorial disease (Coupé *et al*., 2022).
-Although some cases of resistance in *P. nobilis* and tolerance in *P. rudis* and *P. nobilis* × *P. rudis* hybrids have been reported, the latter two appear to be naturally resistant to the parasite (Coupé et al., 2022).
+Although some cases of resistance in *P. nobilis* and tolerance in *P. rudis* and *P. nobilis* × *P. rudis* hybrids have been reported, the latter two appear to be naturally resistant to the parasite (Coupé *et al.*, 2022).

-It is important to study gene expression differences and potential variations in transcribed RNAs, both between species and between individuals with different sensitivities to *Haplosporidium pinnae*.
+It is important to generate high-quality transcriptome assemblies to provide reference sequences for the identification and characterization of immune-related genes involved in resistance to *Haplosporidium pinnae* in *Pinna nobilis* and related taxa.
-These taxa related to *P. nobilis* exhibit a more robust immune response, notably through differential regulation of Toll-like receptors (TLRs, rapidly evolving immune genes) and earlier activation of immune-related genes during infection (Coupé et al., 2022).
+In this study, de novo transcriptome assemblies were produced and used to support genome annotation and to extract Toll-like receptor (TLR) sequences.
+The identified TLR repertoires reveal substantial diversification of these rapidly evolving immune genes, which may reflect species-specific adaptation to marine pathogenic pressures (Coupé *et al.*, 2022; Gerdol *et al*., 2017).

 # In this wiki, you will find:

-* The different pipelines used for for transcriptome assembly of *Pinna nobilis* (see the [README_GENOMIC](genomics/README_GENOMIC.md) section),
+* The different pipelines used for transcriptome assembly and completeness assessment of Pinna nobilis and Pinna rudis, providing references for genome annotation (see the [README_GENOMIC](genomics/README_GENOMIC.md) section),

-* Explanations of the software and computational tools employed in these analyses (see the [genomic](genomics/) section),
+* Explanations of the software and computational tools employed for genome assembly, contamination filtering, and gene annotation (see the [genomic](genomics/) section),

 * The code used for genome-related analyses (see the [script](genomics/Script_classification.md) section).